-The District's COP debt has been assigned an AA+, Aa2 and AA rating from Fitch Ratings, Moody's Investors Service, Inc., and Standard & Poor's Rating Services, respectively and these ratings were affirmed with the 2013A and 2012A Revenue Bond issuances.
+The District's parity COP and Revenue Bond debt has been assigned an AA+, Aa2 and AA rating and the subordinate 2014A Refunding Revenue Bonds has been assigned an AA, Aa3, and AA- from Fitch Ratings, Moody's Investors Service, Inc., and Standard & Poor's Rating Services, respectively.
 More detailed information about the District's long-term debt and other noncurrent liabilities is presented in Note 5 to the basic financial statements.